USER MANUAL BP409C BEKO

 3 Accessories

-After unpacking, please check whether the above-mentioned accessories are check their purposes in the installation introduction in this manual.
+After unpacking, please check whether the above-mentioned accessories are present and understand their purposes as described in the installation introduction in this manual.

 4 Appearance and function of control panel